sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-process/handler-templates.md

 {{< /code >}}

-The Sensu Email Handler plugin also includes a UnixTime function that allows you to print timestamp values from events in human-readable format.
+The sensu/sensu-email-handler dynamic runtime asset also includes a UnixTime function that allows you to print timestamp values from events in human-readable format.
-Read the [Sensu Email Handler Bonsai page][9] for details.
+Read the [sensu/sensu-email-handler Bonsai page][9] for details.

 ## Sensu PagerDuty Handler example

-The [Sensu PagerDuty Handler plugin][10] includes a basic template for the PagerDuty alert summary:
+The [sensu/sensu-pagerduty-handler][10] dynamic runtime asset includes a basic template for the PagerDuty alert summary:

 {{< code shell >}}
 "{{.Entity.Name}}/{{.Check.Name}} : {{.Check.Output}}"